Alex Scott (footballer, born 2003): International career

+Scott made 33 appearances in total for England's youth national teams, at under-18, under-19, under-20 and under-21 levels.

-Scott received his first call-up to the England national under-18 football team side in March 2021.
+He received his first call-up to the England under-18 team in March 2021.
 On 29 March 2021, Scott made his debut as a second-half substitute in England's 2–0 win against Wales.

-On 2 September 2021, Scott made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park.
-On 17 June 2022, Scott was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
-He came off the bench during the semi-final against Italy to score an equalizer with his first touch of the game.
-Scott started in the final as England won the tournament with a 3-1 extra time victory over Israel on 1 July 2022.
+On 2 September 2021, Scott made his debut for the England under-19 team during a 2–0 victory over Italy at St. George's Park.
+On 17 June 2022, he was included in the England under-19 squad for the 2022 UEFA European Under-19 Championship.
+He came off the bench during the semi-final against Italy to score an equaliser with his first touch of the game.
+Scott started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.

-On 21 September 2022, Scott made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
-On 10 May 2023, Scott was included in the England U20 squad for the 2023 FIFA U-20 World Cup and started in three of their four games at the tournament including the round of sixteen defeat against Italy.
+On 21 September 2022, Scott made his England under-20 debut during a 3–0 victory over Chile at the Pinatar Arena.
+On 10 May 2023, he was included in the England under-20 squad for the 2023 FIFA U-20 World Cup and started in three of their four games at the tournament including the round of sixteen defeat against Italy.

-On 22 March 2024, Scott made his England U21 debut, coming on as a second-half substitute in a 5–1 away win against Azerbaijan.
-On 6 June 2025, Scott was included in the England U21 squad for the 2025 UEFA European Under-21 Championship and started in five of their six games at the tournament.
+On 22 March 2024, Scott made his England under-21 debut, coming on as a second-half substitute in a 5–1 away win against Azerbaijan.
+On 6 June 2025, he was included in the England under-21 squad for the 2025 UEFA European Under-21 Championship and started in five of their six games at the tournament.
 Scott would start in the final as England won the tournament with a 3–2 win over Germany on 28 June 2025.

-On 7 November 2025, Scott was called up to the senior England squad for the first time by manager Thomas Tuchel.
+On 7 November 2025, Scott was called up to the senior England squad for the first time by manager Thomas Tuchel for the squads to play Serbia and Albania, but he did not make an appearance.

+On 23 May 2026, it was announced Scott was one of five players (alongside Jason Steele, Ethan Nwaneri, Josh King and Rio Ngumoha) that would join the senior team for the squad's preparation camp before the 2026 FIFA World Cup.

 Personal life

-Scott is the step-brother of England international defender Maya Le Tissier.
+Scott is the step-brother of England women's international defender Maya Le Tissier.
 They both trained and played together in Saint Martin, Guernsey, when they were teenagers and remain close friends.
+Scott was named 2024 Channel Islands Sports Personality of the Year.